 USE A FAST SHUTTER SPEED

-When trying to capture wildlife in action, such as the wildebeest crossing in the Great Migration, it is best to use a fast shutter speed.
+When trying to capture wildlife in action, such as the wildebeest crossing in the Great Migration, it is best to use fast shutter speed.
 Using a correct shutter speed that somewhat matches the movement of your subject will enable you to create sharp images.
 Correct shutter speeds allow you to eliminate camera shake especially when you are using a handheld camera or shooting from a moving vehicle.

-Animals in the wild, especially those on the move, tend to move at fast speed, which means that your shutter speed needs to be as fast in order to match it!
+Animals in the wild, especially those on the move, tend to move at a fast speed, which means that your shutter speed needs to be as fast in order to match it!